Guide to Cheaper Travel

 Whether you book your airfare direct from the airline or through a third party website does vary, so it is worth checking both options before committing to a purchase.
 I tend to use airline websites mainly for the ability to choose my own seat and to accumulate points – if there is any issue with my booking, it is easier for the airline to deal with one of their own bookings than a third party booking.

 There are some cheap ways to craft your airfare, especially longer haul.
 Sometimes it is better to purchase two return airfares (one to take you half way, and the other for the second part) than purchasing one ticket for the whole journey.
 For example, flights out of Australia can be expensive – especially to places such as Africa and Middle East.
 In this case, it may be best to purchase one return airfare to a place such as Bangkok and then a second airfare to take you to Africa or the Middle East.
 Airlines with an extensive route within a region (such as Singapore Airlines in Asia and Emirates or flydubai in the Middle East) it is always best to purchase just one ticket especially if flying wholly within the region.
+For example, if flying to a place in the US that does not have an international airport, it is far cheaper to make two bookings – the first to the international airport hub in the US, and the second a domestic flight from the international airport hub in the US to the destination airport.

 Generally speaking, transferring through a hub to a third destination is cheaper than stopping at the hub.
 For example, travelling from Bangkok to Dubai with Emirates (Dubai based airline) may be more expensive than going via Doha (Qatar Airways), whereas heading from Bangkok to Doha can be cheaper with Emirates (via Dubai) than with Qatar Airways.